opturtio/2DPathFinder/Doc/user_quide.md

 ### Result screen

-#### In the end, you can see the search results.
-You can scroll up to see other algorithms' shortest paths.
+#### Finally, view the search results.
+You may need to scroll up to see other algorithms' shortest paths.
 ![](./Pics/Result.png)